Ōmura Masujirō: Legacy

 Ōmura's ideas for modernizing Japan's military were largely implemented after his death by his followers such as Yamagata Aritomo, Kido Takayoshi, and Yamada Akiyoshi.
-Yamada Akiyoshi was the strongest leader out of the four and was mainly responsibly for establishing Japan's modern military using Ōmura's ideas.
+Yamada Akiyoshi was the strongest leader out of the four and was mainly responsible for establishing Japan's modern military using Ōmura's ideas.
 Yamada promoted Ōmura's ideas by establishing new military academies that taught Ōmura's ways.
 Yamagata Aritomo and Saigō Tsugumichi also had Ōmura's ideas in mind when passing legislation imposing universal military conscription in 1873.

 Yamagata Aritomo, a devoted follower of Ōmura, traveled to Europe to study military science and military techniques that could be adapted in Japan.
-Upon returning from Europe, he organized a 10,000 men force to form the core of the new Imperial Japanese Army.
+Upon returning from Europe, he organized a 10,000-man force to form the core of the new Imperial Japanese Army.
 As Ōmura had hoped for, the French military mission returned in 1872 to help equip and train the new army.
-Although Ōmura died before having the opportunity to enforce many of his radical ideas, the lasting impression that he left on his followers led to his policies and ideas to shape the making of the Meiji military years later.
+Although Ōmura died before having the opportunity to enforce many of his radical ideas, the lasting impression that he left on his followers led to his policies and ideas shaping the making of the Meiji military years later.